-In 2023, ECRI assessed the clinical evidence of the Maxframe AutoStrut Multi-axial Correction System (DePuy Synthese) for fracture fixation, limb lengthening, and deformity correction.
-The assessment uncovered the device to appear safe and work as intended to fix fractures and correct deformities in children and adults.
-However, the available studies provided only very low-quality evidence and assessed too few individuals to allow conclusions.
-To effectively evaluate the safety and effectiveness of the device, randomized controlled trials comparing Maxframe AutoStrut with other fixation systems and reports on longer-term patient-oriented outcomes are necessary.
+ECRI (2023) conducted an assessment of the Maxframe AutoStrut Multi-axial Correction System that is used for fracture fixation, limb lengthening, and deformity correction.
+The assessment found the device appeared to be safe and effective to fix fractures and correct deformities in children and adults; however, the studies had very low-quality evidence and assessed too few individuals to draw conclusions.
+The assessment notes that future randomized controlled trials (RCTs) that compare Maxframe AutoStrut with other fixation systems and report on longer-term patient-oriented outcomes are necessary.

 In a single-center study, Laufer et al. 2022 assessed 44 individuals with severe shortening of the upper extremities and functional impairments who underwent humeral lengthening.
-After exclusion, the retrospective study examined the results from 28 individuals for a median follow-up time of 6 years.
+After exclusion, the retrospective study examined the results from 28 individuals for a median follow-up time of six years.
 Medical charts were evaluated for improvement in function and autonomy, and a nine-item questionnaire was administered to assess the individual's functional progress in activities of daily living, physical appearance, and overall satisfaction.
-The results of this study showed all participants reported improvement at their most recent follow-up compared with scores obtained before treatment (median [IQR] 24 [16 to 28] before surgery vs. 44 [42 to 45] at the latest follow-up, a difference of medians 20 points, p < 0.001).
+The results of this study showed all participants reported improvement at their most recent follow-up compared with scores obtained before treatment [median (IQR) 24 (16 to 28) before surgery vs. 44 (42 to 45) at the latest follow-up, a difference of medians 20 points, p < 0.001].
 A total of 89% (25 of 28) of those achieved the desired 8 cm of lengthening in both arms.
 A total of 50% (14 of 28) of individuals experienced a significant complication.
 Specifically, 39% (11 of 28) had an unplanned reoperation, 39% (11 of 28) had a radial nerve palsy, 18% (5 of 28) had a refracture of the regenerate, and 4% (1 of 28) concluded treatment with a severe limb length discrepancy.
 In addition, 82% (23 of 28) of individuals experienced minor complications that resolved without further surgery and did not involve radial nerve symptoms.
-Radial nerve palsy was observed immediately in eight of 13 segments and 1 to 7 days postoperatively in five of 13 segments.
+Radial nerve palsy was observed immediately in eight of 13 segments and one to seven days postoperatively in five of 13 segments.
 The treatment goal was not achieved because of radial nerve palsy in 5% (3 of 56) of lengthened segments, which occurred in 7% (2 of 28).
-Complete functional recovery of the radial nerve was observed in all participants after a median (IQR) of 3 months (2 to 5).
+Complete functional recovery of the radial nerve was observed in all participants after a median (IQR) of three months (2 to 5).
 Refractures of bone regeneration were observed in 11% (6 of 56) of humeri in 18% (5 of 28).
-Of those refractures, 1 of 6 individuals was treated non-surgically with a hanging cast, while 5 6 underwent revision surgery with intramedullary rodding.
+Of those refractures, one of six individuals was treated nonsurgically with a hanging cast, while five of six underwent revision surgery with intramedullary rodding.
 The authors concluded that bilateral humeral lengthening with a monolateral external fixator should only be considered for individuals with severe functional impairments because of rhizomelic shortening of the upper extremities.
 Internal lengthening devices are preferable, as these are generally associated with higher comfort and decreased complication rates than external fixators.
+Limitations include the retrospective nature of the study and small study size.